 Dr. Dhanvantri Tyagi is an experienced pure Ayurveda practitioner.
 He is an expert in Cancer, Asthma, Paralysis, and Chronic Renal Failure.
-He practises from his Dhanvantari Ayurveda Clinic in Panchsheel Nagar, Hapur, Ghaziabad, Uttar Pradesh.
+He practices from his Dhanvantari Ayurveda Clinic in Panchsheel Nagar, Hapur, Ghaziabad, Uttar Pradesh.
 He is a member of the board of Indian medicine, Govt. of Uttar Pradesh.
 He is also the secretary of U.P.
 State Ayurvedic Congress as well as Vishwa Ayurveda Parishad, Meerut.
-He is also the Convenor of Arogya Bharti, Hapur, and associate member of Quality Council of India.
+He is also the Convenor of Arogya Bharti, Hapur, and an associate member of the Quality Council of India.
 Dr. Dhanvantri Tyagi has 12 research papers, 7 new drug discoveries, 2 patent applications, and a dozen awards to his name.
 Read his interview with Nirogstreet below.

 Dr. Tyagi, why did you chose Ayurveda?